-All securities loans can be terminated on demand by either the Retirement System or the borrower, although the average term of the loans as of June 30, 2020, was 35 days.
+All securities loans can be terminated on demand by either the Retirement System or the borrower, although the average term of the loans as of June 30, 2021 and 2020 was 68 days and 35 days, respectively.
 All cash collateral received was invested in a separately managed account by the lending agent using investment guidelines developed and approved by the Retirement System.
-As of June 30, 2020, the weighted average maturity of the reinvested cash collateral account was 35 days.
+As of June 30, 2021 and 2020, the weighted average maturity of the reinvested cash collateral account was 30 days and 35 days, respectively.
 The term to maturity of the loaned securities is generally not matched with the term to maturity of the investment of said collateral.